 After paragliding in the neighbouring state of Vorarlberg, I wasn’t going to decline a chance to take to the skies in Tirol with local experts from Flugschule Wildschönau.

-Wildschonau is one of the best regions for paragliding in Tirol as it is said the winds here are near perfect because of the protected location.
+Wildschonau is one of the best regions for paragliding in Tirol as the winds here are near perfect because of the protected location.
 Because of this, it is also considered one of the safest flight areas in Europe, and the ideal place to perfect your skills if you are looking to take a full paragliding course.
-The special microclimate here means you can take to the skies for up to 300 days per year.
+The unique microclimate here means you can take to the skies for up to 300 days per year.

-The Wildschönau valley is made up of the four villages of Niederau, Oberau, Auffach and Thierbach lies in the Kitzbühel Alps region.
+The Wildschönau Valley, comprised of the four villages of Niederau, Oberau, Auffach and Thierbach, lies in the Kitzbühel Alps region.